 The white grape variety comes from Spain.
-Synonyms are Agodenho, Agudelha, Agudelho, Agudenho, Gouveio as the second main name, Verdelho, Verdelho Branco, Verdelho do Dão ( Portugal ); Agodello, Berdello, Godelho, Godella, Godenho, Ojo de Gallo, Prieto Picudo Blanco, Trincadente ( Spain ); and a number of other names that confusingly refer to the varieties listed below.
-The old variety most probably comes from the banks of the Río Sil in Galicia, in northwestern Spain.
-It was first mentioned in 1531 by the Ampelographen Rui Fernandes under Agudelho and Trincadente in the Portguguese Douro.
+Synonyms are Agodenho, Agudelha, Agudelho, Agudenho, Gouveio as the second main name, Verdelho, Verdelho Branco, Verdelho do Dão ( Portugal ); Agodello, Berdello, Godelho, Godella, Godenho, Ojo de Gallo, Prieto Picudo Blanco, Trincadente ( Spain ); as well as a number of other names that confusingly refer to the varieties listed below.
+The old variety most likely comes from the banks of the Río Sil in Galicia, in northwestern Spain.
+It was first mentioned in 1531 by the ampelographer Rui Fernandes under Agudelho and Trincadente in Douro, Portugal.

-The variety is confusingly grown under different names often with other name-like varieties in Spain and Portugal.
-Despite seemingly indicative synonyms or morphological She may not share similarities with the varieties Folha de Figueira (Prieto Picudo Blanco), Gouveio Real (Agodello) Verdejo.
+Confusingly, the variety is grown under different names, often with other similar varieties in Spain and Portugal.
+Despite apparently indicative synonyms or morphological It must not be similar to the varieties Folha de Figueira (Prieto Picudo Blanco), Gouveio Real (Agodello) Verdejo.
 Verdello or Verdelho be confused.
-According to DNA analysis are the Portuguese varieties Gouveio , the mutated red-berry Gouveio Roxo and the Verdelho (Verdelho do Dão) in the area Dão identical.
+According to DNA analysis the Portuguese varieties Gouveio , the mutated red berry Gouveio Roxo and the Verdelho (Verdelho do Dão) in the Dão area are identical.
 The latter should not be confused with the "real" Verdelho in Madeira.
-According to DNA analyzes carried out in 2013, Gouveio (Godello) is probably due to natural crossing of Savagnin Blanc ( Traminer x Castellana Blanca emerged.
-However, this is based on only 20 DNA markers (see below molecular Genetics ).
+According to DNA analyzes carried out in 2013, Gouveio (Godello) is probably due to the natural crossing of Savagnin Blanc ( Traminer ) x Castellana Blanca emerged.
+However, this is based on only 20 DNA markers (see under molecular Genetics ).

-The early-ripening, high-yielding vine has sugar-rich berries, is prone to real mildew and Botrytis as well as slightly less sensitive to downy mildew.
+The early ripening, high-yielding vine has sugar-rich berries and is susceptible to real ones mildew and Botrytis as well as a little less sensitive to downy mildew.
 It is ideal for dry locations.
-The variety produces straw-yellow, acid-stressed and rather low-alcohol wines with a delicate, fruity aroma of green apples and apricots, which also have aging potential when expanded accordingly.
+The variety produces straw-yellow, acid-stressed and rather low-alcohol wines with a delicate, fruity aroma of green apples and apricots, which, with appropriate expansion, also have aging potential.

-The variety was in the 1970s in Spain with only a few hundred vines near extinction, but was revived successfully.
-She will be here especially in Galicia in the DO area valdeorras, as well as in the fields Bierzo.
+The variety was in in the 1970s Spain with only a few hundred vines shortly before extinction, but was successfully revived.
+She is mainly in here Galicia in the DO area valdeorras, as well as in the areas Bierzo.
 Monterrei.
 Ribeira Sacra and Ribeiro grown on 604 hectares.
-In Portugal she will (partly under the name Verdelho) in the fields Douro and dão cultivated on 490 hectares, as well as the red-berry mutation Gouveio Roxo on 238 hectares.
-A tiny holding of Godello with 0.5 hectares is also available in Brazil, In 2010, under the name Godello, a total of 1,094 hectares were designated (Kym Anderson ).
+In Portugal it will (partly under the name Verdelho) in the areas Douro and dão on 490 hectares, as well as the red berry mutation Gouveio Roxo on 238 hectares.
+There is also a tiny stock of Godello with 0.5 hectares in Brazil, In 2010, 1,094 hectares were designated under the Godello name (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012